zurgeg/linux_rocksmith/guides/tonelibgfx.md

 This is not an advertisement, it's just the tool I know of.

-I want to explain how you can use other tools in your Rocksmith setup and want to show it using Tonelib-GFX, which is a pretty nice tool made for guitar and bass input.
+I want to explain how you can use other JACK tools in your setup and.

 # Let Tonelib-GFX process via JACK